FREE business account with no monthly feesFinder Award

 FSCS protected | ||

 The Mettle and Starling business accounts are both managed digitally, as neither provider has a branch network.
 These accounts both come with a slick black contactless card.
 You can use these cards to spend money in the UK and abroad, with no transaction fees.
-Neither provider offers interest on your account balance when you’re in credit, and you can’t currently apply for a new business overdraft with Starling, while Mettle doesn’t offer them at all.
+Neither provider offers interest on your account balance when you’re in credit, and only Starling allows you to apply for an overdraft, while Mettle doesn’t offer them at all.

 Starling has a UK banking licence, so it’s covered by the Financial Services Compensation Scheme (FSCS), which protects individual customer funds up to the value of £85,000.
-Despite being owned by NatWest, Mettle is not a bank – it doesn’t have a banking licence itself – so it’s not part of the FSCS.
-But the firm is registered with the FCA as an electronic money institution, which means customer funds must be kept in a separate account at a licensed UK bank, so the money is ring-fenced should the company go under.
+Despite being owned by NatWest, Mettle is not a bank, but it was created with NatWest’s banking licence.
+This means it is also part of the FSCS.

 Cash deposits | ||